In Latin, Omnibus means "all encompassing."

 Omnibus V: The Medieval World is the fifth in a series of six books that repeat a three-year cycle of Ancient, Medieval, and Modern history; the first three are at the Logic stage, and the latter three at the Rhetoric stage.
 Omnibus V is recommended for 11th grade, but parents may wish to preview the material to see whether their student is at a rigorous enough reading and maturity level for the materials covered.
 The second three books in the series may be used in any order for children at that level.

-Omnibus is a Latin term meaning ``all-encompassing.`` Completing Omnibus V will provide the student a full credit in medieval History II, Doctrine and Theology V, and Medieval and Reformational Literature II.
+Completing Omnibus V will provide the student a full credit in World Medieval History II, Doctrine and Theology V, and World Medieval Literature II.
+Combining these disciplines will have students grow in their appreciation of the unity of all knowledge, and all the material is taught through a biblical worldview.
 An additional feature is the inclusion of six essays in each year (18 total in Omnibus IV, V and VI) exposing students to various other disciplines to consider for courses of study in college and careers.
-Combining these disciplines will have students grow in their appreciation of the unity of all knowledge, and all the material is taught through a biblical worldview.
+Just like Omnibus II, Omnibus V covers early church fathers through the Reformation.
+But like Omnibus IV it studies more difficult texts, incorporates the growing rhetorical nature of the student, and engages them at a more mature, higher academic level.